 What is a Favicon?

 Favicons are icons that visually represent a website and/or brand.
-They’re the small images (usually 16x6 pixels) you see next to page titles in browser tabs, bookmarks and history.
+They’re the small images (usually 16x6 pixels) you see next to page titles in Google's mobile search results as well as browser tabs, bookmarks and history.
 Ideally, a website’s favicon should be the same as the logo for the business.

 And here’s the favicon in Google Chrome’s browser history:

-When a page doesn’t have a favicon listed in its source code the browser will show a generic icon used to represent a computer file:
+When a page doesn’t have a favicon listed in its source code the browser will show a generic icon representing:

 Some companies that create web apps, like Google, will use a different favicon for each app or web property.
 Here’s a browser that has Google Drive, Google Maps and Google Search Console open: